 Cloudflare offers a limited number of page rules according to the plan you have chosen.
 If you need more, you can buy additional rules.

-For the more advanced optimizations you will need help from a developer who can understand how your website has been set up and how traffic impacts functionality.
-He or she can then configure Cloudflare to spec.
+For the more advanced optimizations you will need help from a developer who can understand how your website has been set up and how traffic impacts functionality, that can then configure Cloudflare to spec.
 For example, creating a custom CloudFlare Worker to cache specific pages of your website when certain conditions are met.

 We have partnered with Cloudflare to integrate their tools with our plans, focusing on performance and security.